riazvm/velerobackupandrestore/README.md

 > \--backup-location-config
 > region=minio,s3ForcePathStyle=\"true\",s3Url=*\>*

-Note: the secret file points to the file credentials file we created above use restic to backup pv's the s3Url points to the Minio that was setup earlier
+> NOTE: the secret file points to the file credentials file we created
+> above use restic to backup pv's the s3Url points to the Minio that was
+> setup earlier

 E.g.